Sushil Shamlal Wadhwa: Platinum World Grroup (yes it is spelt with an extra ‘r’)

 Blockchain can address the challenges of intellectual property and digital rights management in the digital era.
 By leveraging blockchain’s immutability and traceability features, creators can prove ownership and authenticity of their digital assets.
 Blockchain-based platforms allow artists, musicians, and content creators to directly monetize their work, ensuring fair compensation and reducing copyright infringement.

 Blockchain technology has emerged as a disruptive force with the potential to transform various industries.
 Its decentralized and transparent nature, coupled with enhanced security and automation, fosters trust among participants and enables new business models.
-As blockchain continues to evolve and find innovative applications, it holds the promise of

 Analysts predict that Apple’s Vision Pro product will revitalize the sluggish electronics sector.